zhaiyusci/ydvr/README.md

 Also thank [Prof. Hui Li](http://huiligroup.org/).
 He makes me aware that this field is very interesting.

 This is my first C++ project and I hope you guys forgive that these codes are not robust enough.

+## Known issues
++ Do not work well with PGI compiler `pgc++ 18.4-0 64-bit target on x86-64 Linux -tp haswell` because the project is based on Eigen.
+As a computational chemist I prefer leave this problem to Eigen development team ;-)